 The Company's long-term debt comprises three credit facilities with the Business Development Bank of Canada ("BDC").
 Each facility is guaranteed personally by the majority shareholder of the Company and bears interest at BDC's floating base interest rate plus 1% per annum, payable monthly.
-The first facility was negotiated effective May 27, 2014 to a maximum of \$200,000.
-The second facility was negotiated effective December 11, 2014 to a maximum of \$50,000.
-The third facility was negotiated effective June 2, 2015 to a maximum amount of \$100,000.
+The first facility was negotiated effective May 27, 2014 and matures on July 22, 2018 to a maximum of \$200,000.
+The second facility was negotiated effective December 11, 2014 and matures on June 22, 2019 to a maximum of \$50,000.
+The third facility was negotiated effective June 2, 2015 and matures on November 22, 2019 to a maximum amount of \$100,000.
 There are no financial performance covenants in connection with the credit facilities.

-Principal payments under the credit facilities as at September 30, 2015 are due as follows:
+Repayments under the credit facilities as at December 31, 2015 are due as follows: